Django Hello World Web Application (mac-linux)

 Creating and configuring an Azure virtual machine to host Django

-- Follow the instructions given here to create an Azure virtual machine of the Ubuntu Server 14.04 distribution.
+- Follow the instructions given here to create an Azure virtual machine of the Ubuntu Server 14.04 LTS distribution.

 Note: you only need to create the virtual machine.
 Stop at the section titled How to log on to the virtual machine after you create it.